 - Section 1.
-Voting Membership.
-The voting membership of the Executive Committee shall comprise the Commission Co-Chairs, the committee co-chairs, , and three (3) At-Large members who may be elected by the Commission. - Section 2.
+Membership.
+The voting membership of the Executive Committee shall comprise of the Commission Co-Chairs, the Committee Co-Chairs, three (3) Executive Committee At-Large members who are elected by the Commission, and DHSP, as a non-voting member. - Section 2.
 Co-Chairs.
 The Commission Co-Chairs shall serve as the co-chairs of the Executive Committee, and one or both shall preside over its meetings. - Section 3.
 Responsibilities.
-The Executive Committee is charged with the following responsibilities: - A. Overseeing all Commission and planning council operational and administrative activities. - B. Serving as the clearinghouse to review and forward items for discussion, approval and action to the Commission and its various working groups and units; - C. Acting on an emergency basis on behalf of the Commission, as necessary, between regular meetings of the Commission. - D. Approving the agendas for the Commission's regular, Annual, and special meetings. - E. Determining the annual Commission work plan and functional calendar of activities, in consultation with the committees and subordinate working units.
+The Executive Committee is charged with the following responsibilities: - A. Overseeing all Commission and planning council operational and administrative activities. - B. Serving as the clearinghouse to review and forward items for discussion, approval and action to the Commission and its various working groups and units. - C. Acting on an emergency basis on behalf of the Commission, as necessary, between regular meetings of the Commission. - D. Approving the agendas for the Commission's regular, Annual, and special meetings. - E. Determining the annual Commission work plan and functional calendar of activities, in consultation with the committees and subordinate working units. - F. Conducting strategic planning activities for the Commission. - G. Adopting a Memorandum of Understanding ("MOU") with DHSP, if needed, and monitoring ongoing compliance with the MOU. - H. Resolving potential grievances or internal complaints informally when possible and standing as a hearing committee for grievances and internal complaints.

-- F. Conducting strategic planning activities for the Commission. - G. Adopting a Memorandum of Understanding ("MOU") with DHSP, if needed, and monitoring ongoing compliance with the MOU. - H. Resolving potential grievances or internal complaints informally when possible and standing as a hearing committee for grievances and internal complaints. - I. Approving the election of committee co-chairs. - J. Addressing matters related to Commission office staffing, personnel, and operations, when needed. - K. Developing and adopting the Commission's annual operational budget. - L. Overseeing and monitoring Commission expenditures and fiscal activities; and - M. Carrying out other duties and responsibilities, as assigned by the BOS or the Commission. - Section 4.
+- I. Addressing matters related to Commission office staffing, personnel, and operations, when needed. - J. Developing and adopting the Commission's annual operational budget. - K. Overseeing and monitoring Commission expenditures and fiscal activities; and - L. Carrying out other duties and responsibilities, as assigned by the BOS or the Commission. - Section 4.
 At-Large Member Duties.
 As reflected in Executive Committee At-Large Members Duty Statement, the At-Large members shall serve as members of both the Executive and Operations Committees.